avikodali0331/Data-driven-blog-Netflix/README.md

 # Data Driven Blog: Netflix
 This is an analysis of Netflix data from Kaggle using R, done for my Data 101 course in the Fall 2021 semester.
 The task was to analyze a dataset found on the internet from a reputable source and then write a blog on that analysis.

-Below, you will find my blog:
+Below, you will find my blog, and I have also included my R code in this repository:

   My name is Avi Kodali, and I am a freshman majoring in Statistics, and minoring in Computer Science.
 I enjoy analyzing large datasets to squeeze out any useful insights and information and transforming that insight into solutions.
 As such, I aspire to be a data scientist.